SchoofsKelvin/react-dividable-context/README.md

 // Create a new context
 const context = create(defaultValue: T, EqualsFunction<T>);

-// The provider/consumer as provided by React.createContext
-const provider = <context.provider/>; // See note below!
-const consumer = <context.consumer/>;
+// The provider/consumer, similar to the ones from React Context const provider = <context.Provider/>; // See note below! const consumer = <context.Consumer/>;

 // A consumer that only updates if the given field(s) update const partialConsumer = context.getConsumer(['fieldA', 'fieldB']);

+// Otherwise, we can also use the "main" one with the "keys" property const listenToFieldA = <context.Consumer keys={['fieldA']} />;

+// We can mix a partial and the "keys" prop too
+// This one will listen to fieldA, fieldB and fieldC const listenToSeveral = <partialConsumer keys={['fieldC']} />;
 ```

 **Important**: Unlike the official Provider, the one exposed by context prevents its children from updating.
 This allows wrapping your app in the provider and updating the `value` prop, without it having re-rendering the whole app. *All (descendant) consumers will still update.*